-EXCLUSIVE LIMITED EDITION ART PRINTS & ARTIST PROOFS
+EXCLUSIVE ORIGINAL ART - AND LIMITED EDITION PRINTS

 We are proud to represent some of the UK’s most acclaimed living artists and offer an impressive collection of artwork for you to discover.

-At Totley Grove, we carefully curate, photograph, prepare and print on the highest quality art paper using fine art giclée printing methods.
-All our artwork is signed and numbered by each of our artist, and accompanied by a Certificate of Authenticity.
+At Totley Grove, we carefully curate, photograph and present the highest quality original art.
+All our artwork is signed by each of our artist, and accompanied by a Certificate of Authenticity.

 From birthdays and special occasions to Christmas and corporate gifts, we are offering the most beautiful and evocative images that will turn a special gift into an extra special treasured possession.

-If you require further guidance on which works to buy or invest in, or if you would like to commission the artist in the brochure to make a work especially for you, please contact me at firstname.lastname@example.org.
+If you require further guidance on which works to buy or invest in, or if you would like to commission one of our artists, please contact me at email@example.com.
 We look forward to hearing from you!

 John Berger, Art Critic